|

 On Faculty since 2019

 Dr. Corple researches organizations, new media, and social change.
-Some of her recent projects include how nonprofit social enterprises support trafficking survivors, how domestic violence survivors communicate and organize online, and how organizational cultures shape issues of diversity, equity, and inclusion.
+Some of her recent projects include how nonprofit social enterprises support trafficking survivors, how domestic violence survivors communicate and organize online, and how organizational cultures shape issues of belonging and justice.
 She is currently engaged in a long-term participatory research project to understand how grassroots women leaders of nonprofits aim to change funding and decision-making in the development sector.

 In addition to her research and teaching, Dr. Corple is passionate about organizing for social change, having worked and/or volunteered at various nonprofit organizations that fight gender-based violence.
 In her free time, Dr. Corple enjoys reading, board games, and traveling.
 Her dream is to one day play her favorite board game, Carcassonne, in the city of Carcassonne, France.